leaharboreal/bot/README.md

 `bot`|any message containing `bot`|Uses sentiment analysis to respond to comments about bot.
 Yes, it is overkill.

 ## Contact
 Something isn't working?
-Contact [@ShiftyWizard#4823 or @arboreal#4200](http://discord.gg/YKbEgNp "Click to join Arboreal's Discord Server") on discord.
+Create a github issue and explain your problem.